damiant/dust/roadmap.md

 ## Big Bugs

 ## Small Bugs
-- When selecting a day (say Saturday) and enter "banter" then click event.
-The event should not show up as it ends at midnight
 - titles if capital then title case
 - show map for other locations (smooth & soothe)
 - subtitle make larger